The Hamilton-Auckland Corridor is about creating communities current and future residents want to live in. It's about our wellbeing.

 Innovative, joined-up thinking

 That’s why managing development between New Zealand’s two fastest growing metropolitan areas – Auckland and Hamilton – requires innovative and joined-up thinking.
+Innovative and joined-up thinking, new ways of working together and new planning, funding and financing mechanisms will support fast and effective delivery on agreed outcomes.

 The corridor plan recognises that people’s preferred transport, social, cultural and economic connections are not defined by territorial authority boundaries.